-There are two shortcoming to using a clay brick in your oven dome.
+There are two shortcomings to using a clay brick in your oven dome.
 First, thermal cycling will cause clay brick to spall, where little pieces of the brick flake off, and could cause individual clay bricks to crack.
 It has happened to us.
-Second, clay brick is not as good a conductor as fire brick and as a result will take longer to heat up.
+Second, clay brick is not as good a conductor as fire brick and, as a result, will take longer to heat up.

 Still, you can find clay bricks for about $.50 at Home Depot, which make them the most cost-effective option.

 Our view is that unless cost is a prohibiting factor, we would recommend firebrick.
 For example, a 42″ oven some has roughly 180 bricks in the dome, so the difference in brick cost should be around $100.
 In the context of the overall cost of the oven, and a large amount of human capital you will be investing in your oven, we think the extra cost of worth it.